 Julie works hard to succeed.
 She finds a product to market and prepares a marketing sales letter.
 She’s pleasantly surprised that her husband has finally showed some interest and is helping her.

 One of the difficult facts of life is that there is a gap between cause and effect.
 You can start making changes in your life…but it may take some time for the results to manifest.
-That’s why the Everyday Warrior understands cause and effect relationships…and acts in ways that make his life better.
+That’s why the Objectivist Warrior understands cause and effect relationships…and acts in ways that make his life better.

 While she is happily working away, their problems have not disappeared.
 In fact, their relationship continues to deteriorate.
 Her husband acts negatively and shows dissatisfaction with life.
 Since Julie is working on something that has meaning…she ignites her passion for life.
 The gap between how she feels and how her husband feels widens.
 Their personal conflict moves closer to a dangerous explosion.